 So, what does this mean?

-This approach allows us a different lens to view a lot of folk belief from.
+This fairy faith approach allows us a different lens to view a lot of folk belief from.
 The greater quarter days such as Là Bealltainn and Samhuinn aren’t geared toward “worship” of specific “deity”.
-This philosophy suggests a different approach.
+This philosophy suggests a different approach and focusses on the fairy faith in a way.
 It could be more a remembering of the relationship we have with people who have come before us.
 People who did great things who we now wish to emulate.
 An enactment of the original bargains struck by our ancestors to the TDD and others in the otherworld and the land itself.
 Here we ask for a successful period ahead, not only for us, but for the community.
 It would mean that it’s more a subjective secular and profane act than honouring a god or goddess and its associated religious activity.
 These rituals would be undertaken when there was need to ask for help from the otherworld.
 Rather than a demand, it’s a reciprocal bargain and fulfilment of a promise.

 To “talk” to spirits, we need to go to the place they are.
 Which means that you need to go to them and speak with them and not pray to them as you would a God from within your house or another’s.
 For those without the second sight it would mean divination or looking for a sign after leaving an offering to see if we have been successful in our ask.
 If not they wouldn’t do it.
 This we see echoed in the Fríth carried out at Beltane.